WHAT WILL HAPPEN IF I TAKE PART?

 We cannot promise the study will help you directly, but the information we get has the potential to be of benefit, potentially allowing more of your tumour to be removed safely.

 The risks relating to the brain tumour surgery itself will be discussed with you in detail as part of the standard, routine consent for an operation.
 We do not think that being part of this study will change any of the risks of the operation but this is one of the things we be will be studying.

 We are undertaking this study because the extra imaging tools add significant costs to NHS treatment, and therefore we have also been funded to identify whether they provide a real benefit for people with brain tumours.

 People sometimes feel uncomfortable answering certain questions about their health, or may be unable to answer.
 If you, or the person you nominate to answer for you, feel uncomfortable at any point, then you do not have to answer the questions.

-We are not able to pay travel expenses for you to attend your follow-up sessions, however any research questions asked will be as part of your routine out-patient follow-up appointments.
+We are not able to pay travel expenses for you to attend your follow-up sessions, however any research questions asked will be able to be completed directly online, or you will get a call from your local recruiting site as part of your routine follow-up appointments.

 If you are interested in taking part in the study please read the Patient Information Sheets, links for these can be found below.